 Move expos and events online and create a real sense of presence and participation – digitally

 The art of moving brick-and-mortar events online

-In the spring of 2020, the conditions for large events, expos, product launches, conferences – all events that bring people together, actually – suddenly changed dramatically.
+In the spring of 2020, the conditions for large events, expos, product launches, and conferences – all events that bring people together, actually – suddenly changed dramatically.

 At Cadpeople, we wanted to redesign large events, so that people across the world could still engage with each other – only virtually.

-We had the knowledge, the tools and the 28 years of experience required to quickly rethink our projects to meet the challenges of this new and different world.
+We had the knowledge, the tools, and the 28 years of experience required to quickly rethink our projects to meet the challenges of this new and different world.
 Some events became 100% digital, while some became hybrid events, combining physical and digital participation.

 Copenhagen Pride Week 2020 redesigned